 Section 1.a: The idea - Breakthrough Innovation potential (max.
-3 pages)
+3 pages excluding the proposal title, reference to the PoC call and name of the Part B present on the first page, above the section)

 This section shall describe the idea to be taken to proof of conception a few words (abstract) and the breakthrough innovation potential and high risk/high gain aspect of the proposed idea.
 The structure helps the PI to outline the problem addressed in the proposal and to present a solution to solve it.
-It will be used to assess the evaluation elements 1.a: Breakthrough innovation potential
+It will be used to assess the evaluation elements 1.a: Breakthrough innovation potential.